This post contains affiliate links. As an Amazon Associate, I earn from qualifying purchases.

 Try to think of sustainable gifts that connect with a passion.
 For example, gift a hiker a reusable water bottle, a baker silicone baking sheets for a baker, or a worm bin for a gardener.

 13. Books are a love language

 If your loved one is a reader, run to your local bookstore to pick out a special book just for them.

 For a lovely gift, offer to buy whatever stack of used books your partner finds at a local thrift store.
 It won’t cost you much but they will have so much time hunting down new favorites.

 14. Donate in their name

 Chances are that if you’re looking for a sustainable Valentine’s Day gift, your partner is values-driven.
-Ditch the stuff and make a donation to a cause in their name.
-Maybe it’s the local animal shelter or a reforestation program.
+Ditch the stuff and make a donation to reduce carbon emissions or support a cause in their name, like a local animal shelter or a reforestation program.

 15. Plan a weekend getaway

 It doesn’t have to be on Valentine’s Day itself, but it might be nice to plan for a little alone time together.
 Look for nice destinations nearby and consider renting an Airbnb or room for just a night.
 A change of setting can do wonders!

 16. Get baking